zanderlewis/dnsmasq-python/README.md

 dPIR is a Python-based utility that simplifies the installation, configuration, and running of dnsmasq.
 It's designed to help developers quickly set up `.test` domains for local development environments.

+> [!IMPORTANT]\
+> dnsmasq is not typically used on Windows.
+Consider using WSL for a Linux environment.

 ## Table of Contents

 - [Features](#features)